System of National Accounts: Ten core SNA accounts

 Traditionally, the SNA framework provides a set of ten core accounts.
 The detailed design and terminology has changed somewhat through successive revisions, but conceptually the design remains more or less the same.
 The accounting principles for each of these core accounts are explained in the SNA manual.
-Broadly speaking, the ten traditional accounts deal with four main topics: (1) national income & product, (2) capital formation and investment, (3) the national financial position, and (4) foreign transactions of the nation.
-This provides economic insight into what is happening with production, the generation, distribution and use of income, and the accumulation of wealth of the nation.
+Broadly speaking, the ten traditional accounts deal with four main topics: (1) national income, expenditure & product, (2) national capital formation, saving and investment, (3) the national financial position, and (4) foreign transactions of the nation.
+All this provides economic insight into what is happening with production, the generation, distribution and use of income, and the accumulation of wealth of the nation.
 The ten core accounts can be described as follows: